-- Please note that this policy does not apply to hotel reservations, whether booked as room only or as part of a vacation package, when made after a Hurricane or Tropical Storm warning has been issued or state of emergency is declared for either Orlando or your place of residence.
+- This policy does not apply to hotel reservations, whether booked as room only or as part of a vacation package, when made after a Hurricane or Tropical Storm warning has been issued or a state of emergency is declared for either Orlando or your place of residence.

-- Availability of same accommodations and room rates cannot be guaranteed for rescheduled vacations dates.
+- Availability of the same accommodations and room rates cannot be guaranteed for rescheduled vacations dates.

 - Guests calling to cancel or modify bookings must be 18 years of age or older.